-PHI-10H

-Honors Introduction to Philosophy (C-ID:PHIL 100)
+PHI-10H Honors Introduction to Philosophy (C-ID:PHIL 100)

-Description: A survey and exploration of significant questions in the philosophical tradition through an examination of primary sources.
+Limitation on enrollment: Enrollment in the Honors Program Description: A survey and exploration of significant questions in the philosophical tradition through an examination of primary sources.
 Questions are drawn from the various branches of philosophy: metaphysics, theory of knowledge, ethics, aesthetics, political philosophy and/or philosophy of religion.
 This Honors course offers an enriched experience for accelerated students by means of limited class size, seminar format, discussions and projects generated and led by students, the application of higher level thinking and writing skills - analysis, synthesis, and evaluation.
 Students may not receive credit for both PHI-10 and PHI-10H.
 54 hours lecture.
 (Letter grade only)